xinwenfu/platformio-espidf-aws-iot/README.md

 Here are some [publish/subscribe policy examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html).

 ## Create certificate at AWS IoT console
-Each thing shall have a private keya and a certificate, which will be used for client/thing authentication.
-In this project, the AWS IoT server creates the private key and certificate for the thing.
+Each thing shall have a private key and a certificate, which will be used for client/thing authentication.
+In this project, we use the AWS IoT server to create the private key and certificate for the thing.
 1. (Optional if already in AWS IoT console) Log into AWS IoT console
 2. (Optional if already using IoT Core) Search and use *IoT Core* service
 3. Secure